Irene-Chola/Crypto-Currency-Historical-Data-Pipeline/README.md

 # **Crypto Currency Analysis**
-## An Analysis of the historical data of 10 Crypto Currencies
+## An Analysis of the Historical Data of 10 Crypto Currencies
 ## **Table of Contents**
 - [Project Overview](project-overview)
 - [Project Objectives](project-objectives)